patchstack/documentation/src/content/docs/Getting Started/Installing Patchstack/installing-via-wordpress-repository.md

 ![](@images/2707b1b-Installing_Patchstack_from_WordPress.png "Installing Patchstack from WordPress.png")

 You are now taken to the Patchstack plugin's setup screen.
-To connect the plugin with Patchstack App, you need to enter your **API key** into the plugin.
+To connect the plugin with Patchstack App, you need to enter your site **API key** into the plugin.

 ![](@images/94cd479-small-Patchstack_WordPress_plugin.png)